Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 7.1 Aids and materials for a central on-campus examination

-7.1.1 It is the responsibility of the Course Coordinator to specify clearly which aids and materials students are permitted for a central on-campus examination.
+7.1.1 The Course Coordinator is responsible for clearly specifying the aids and materials students are permitted to bring into a central on-campus examination.
 This information must be consistent in both the examination request and examination cover sheet.

-7.1.3 It is the responsibility of the student to ensure that they bring the permitted materials to the on-campus examination as these materials will not be available at the examination venue.
+7.1.6 It is the responsibility of the student to ensure that they bring the permitted materials to the on-campus examination as these materials will not be available at the examination venue.

 7.2 Bilingual English translation dictionaries